History of the Venezuelan oil industry: Enabling act laws and controversy

 In 2000, the pro-Chávez National Assembly granted Chávez the ability to rule by decree due to the poor economic conditions.
 On 13 November 2001 while ruling by decree, Chávez enacted the new Hydrocarbons Law, which came into effect in January 2002.
 The laws "marked a turning point in public sentiment toward the president" with both chavistas and anti-chavistas outraged at the changes.
 For the opposition to Chávez, such dramatic changes to the government proved to them that Chávez was a "dictator-in-training".

 Chávez began setting goals of reinstating quotas, such as ten percent of PDVSA's annual investment budget was to be spent on social programs.
-He also changed tax policies and the oil revenue collection process.
 Chavez initiated many of these major changes to exert more control over PDVSA and efficiently deal with the problems he and his supporters had over PDVSA's small revenue contributions to the government.
 By 2002, warnings grew of the Chávez overspending on social programs in order to maintain populist support.

 In December 2002, PDVSA officially went on strike creating a near-complete halt on oil production in Venezuela.
 The aim of the Venezuelan general strike of 2002-2003 was to pressure Chávez into resigning and calling early elections.
 The strike lasted approximately two and a half months, and the government ended up firing 12,000 PDVSA employees and replacing them with workers loyal to the Chávez government, many of whom came out of retirement to replace the fired.

 By January 2002, protests involving hundreds of thousands of Venezuelans opposing Chávez became common in Venezuela.
-In April 2002, mass demonstrations occurred in Caracas and Chávez was temporarily overthrown by the military, backed by U.S. interests, during the 2002 Venezuelan coup d'état attempt.
+In April 2002, mass demonstrations occurred in Caracas and Chávez was temporarily overthrown by the military, during the 2002 Venezuelan coup d'état attempt.

-A few months after the failure of the coup and the return of Chavez, a combination of labor unions and business groups called for an "indefinite national strike" which, in many places, turned out to be a forced "bosses lock out" where the employees were prevented from working.
-When the strike ended, substantial macroeconomic damage had been done with unemployment up by 5 percent.
-This increase brought the country to a national unemployment peak of over 20 percent in March 2003.
+A few months after the failure of the coup and the return of Chavez, a combination of labor unions and business groups called for an indefinite national strike.

-Following the strikes, Chávez referred to regaining control of the industry as "re-nationalization".
-He aimed at improving the efficiency of PDVSA in the context of distributing a greater amount of its revenues to his government and also by certain changes in taxation.
-Certain tax reforms had already been implemented earlier in Chávez's first term.
-By 2006, the government had a 40 percent share, which was announced to be increased by 20 percent.